 Mud is one of the classic ways for your kids to enjoy messy play.
 If you have a sandbox then fill it with water as well.
 Let the kids get dirty by bringing out different spoons, containers and shovels.
 Your little boys may also enjoy putting their matchbox cars and Tonka trucks into the mud and letting them get extra dirty as well.

 Shaving cream makes an excellent alternative to finger paint.
 It is also a lot cheaper and much safer for your house.
 After all, if some shaving cream gets onto the floor, you can easily wipe it up without worrying about staining the area in red, green or blue.
-Simply smooth a small amount of shaving cream onto a smooth surface and let your kids draw with it.
+Simply apply a small amount of shaving cream onto a smooth surface and let your kids draw with it.

 Goop is a concoction of water, food colouring and cornflour.
 The consistency should be quite thick but runny enough to pour.
-You will need a big tub to use for the Goop, such as your old baby bath or bucket.
+You will need a big tub to use for the Oobleck, such as your old baby bath or bucket.
 Again, bring out the Tupperware containers of all shapes and sizes and let your child dig in.

 To make slime, mix pure soap flakes with warm water and leave the mixture to set overnight.
 You can also add food colouring if you want.
 Slime, once settled in the morning, will be lumpy and come with a delightful smell.
 You can do a lot of different things with slime.
 One fun game is to ‘hide’ different toys in the slime and let your child seek these items out.
 Matchbox cars, plastic animals and other smaller items are perfect for this hide and seek game.

 - Enjoy messy play outside, preferably in a shaded spot on the lawn

 - Have a hose nearby ready to wash down all of the equipment as well as the kids